Walsh Spider Diffusions as Time Changed Multi-parameter Processes: Introduction

-In the next section, we introduce the notion of multi-parameter process and our main result.
-In Section 3, we first construct Walsh diffusions and then prove our result by an induction on the size of interior vertices.
+In the next section, we introduce some notions of multi-parameter process and our main result.
+In Section 3, we present an explicit construction of Walsh diffusion and prove our main result.
+Generalizing our approach to diffusions on a metric graph is also discussed.